 Sterilization is generally a safe procedure but there are some risks.

 One, very rare, risk is that the tubes may reconnect by themselves.
 Or with Essure, there is a chance that the inserts slip out of place or are put in the wrong place.
 If this happens, a second procedure is needed or another birth control method may need to be chosen.

 In addition, for women who do get pregnant after tubal sterilization, 1 out of 3 pregnancies will develop within the Fallopian tube (ectopic pregnancy).
 This could be life threatening, so you must see a health care professional right away.
 If your health care professional is not available, visit the hospital emergency room.
 Some signs of ectopic pregnancy include sudden weakness or fainting, pain in the top of the shoulder or abdomen, and/or irregular bleeding from the vagina.

 How do I get Sterilized?

 The first thing to do is talk to your health care professional about getting sterilized.
-This procedure can be performed in a medical office, clinic or hospital.
-There may be waiting periods or different laws that may restrict you from getting sterilized.
+This procedure can take place in a medical office, clinic or hospital.
+There may be waiting periods or laws that restrict you from getting the procedure.

-The cost of sterilization can range from $0-6,000 and cost more than a vasectomy.
-If the procedure needs to be done in a hospital, it can cost even more.
+The cost of sterilization can range from $0-6,000.
+This is much more than a vasectomy.
+If done in a hospital, it can cost even more.

-Recovery from Essure is usually instantaneous (where women can go back to work the same day) or can take a few days to resume normal activities.
-It is important to talk to a health care professional before having sex again.
-Another birth control method is recommended until tubes are reviewed to see if they are actually blocked or not.
+Recovery from Essure is very short.
+Women can go back to work immediately or they can take a few days to resume normal activities.
+However, it is important to talk to a health care professional before having sex again.
+You should also use another birth control method until your doctor confirms that the procedure is a success.

-The discomfit you feel after sterilization depends on the type of procedure, general health and how well you deal with pain.
-You might feel slight discomfort in the abdomen area, feel dizzy, should pain, abdominal cramping, bloated, gassy or nauseous.
+The discomfit you feel after sterilization depends on the type of procedure, your general health and how well you deal with pain.